Suchendra13/classify_knn_digits/README.md

 # Handwritten Digits Classification by K-Nearest Neighbours ( KNN ) Model.
  This project demonstrates the process of classifying the digits ( 0-9 ) using a Support Vector Machine Model .
-It utilizes the `load_digits` dataset which is a standard dataset used for basic and practical applications of machine learning for beginners.
+It utilizes the `load_digits` dataset which is a standard dataset used for basic and practical applications of machine learning.

 # Contents